American options valuation in time-dependent jump-diffusion models via integral equations and characteristic functions: Conclusion

 Solving integral equations is typically faster and more accurate compared to other methods for pricing American options, such as FD, LSMC, etc. See the discussion in \cite{ItkinLiptonMuraveyBook,Andersen2016} and references therein for further details.

-Regarding the novelty of this approach, we carefully analyze the existing literature to demonstrate that a similar decomposition approach was previously developed only for two time-homogeneous models: the Heston model in \cite{Chiarella2005} and the Merton jump-diffusion model in \cite{Chiarella2009}.
-However, the COS method was never used for this purpose; instead, the density in these papers was computed using inverse FFT, which is computationally more challenging.
-Therefore, our framework provides both a significant generalization of the method and improved computational speed and accuracy.
-At the same time, as per \cite{AndersenNUFFT}, the COS method could be unstable for small maturities and in some other cases.
-Then, using the NUFFT method of \cite{AndersenNUFFT} could be preferable.
+Regarding the novelty of our approach, we thoroughly analyzed the existing literature and found that a similar decomposition technique has previously been developed for only three {\it time-homogeneous} models: the Heston model in \cite{Chiarella2005}, the Merton jump-diffusion model in \cite{Chiarella2009}, and the 3/2 model in \cite{DetempleKitapbayev2017}.
+However, these studies do not employ the CF; instead, they either use the density directly (when available in closed form) or rely on the inverse FFT, which is computationally more demanding when standard methods are applied.

+Our framework thus offers two key advancements: (i) a substantial generalization of the decomposition approach, and (ii) consequently, enhanced computational efficiency and accuracy.
+That said, we acknowledge that, as noted in \cite{AndersenNUFFT}, the COS method may exhibit instability for short maturities or certain other scenarios.
+In such cases, the NUFFT method proposed in \cite{AndersenNUFFT} could serve as a preferable alternative.